Berline (airline): Foundation

-Following the failed privatization and subsequent decision by Treuhandanstalt to liquidate loss-making former East German state airline Interflug in early 1991, a group of former employees acquired five of Interflug's ageing Ilyushin Il-18 turboprop aircraft and founded Il-18 Air Cargo, an airline offering chartered freight services.
+Following the failed privatization and subsequent decision by Treuhandanstalt to liquidate loss-making former East German state airline Interflug in early 1991, a group of former employees acquired five of Interflug's ageing Ilyushin Il-18 turboprop aircraft and founded Il-18 Air Cargo GmbH, an airline ready to fly freight services.

-On 1 November 1991, the name was changed to Berline, and the airline commenced chartered passenger flights from Berlin-Schönefeld Airport to holiday resorts at the Mediterranean Sea, thus continuing the Interflug tradition.
-In 1992 and 1993, another two modern Fokker 100 airliners were added to the Berline fleet, which were leased from TAT.
+On 2 November 1991, the name was changed to Berline, and the airline commenced passenger charter flights from Berlin-Schönefeld Airport to holiday resorts in the Mediterranean basin, thus continuing the Interflug tradition.
+In 1992 and 1993, two more modern Fokker 100 airliners were added to the fleet, all leased from a foreign airline.

 Closure

 After several investors withdrew and a subsequent credit freeze, Berline experienced financial problems.
 On 31 March 1994, the company filed for bankruptcy and immediately ceased all flight operations.
 Plans to restart operations were not successful, and on 28 October of that year, Berline was officially shut down.